arabcoders/watchstate/README.md

 # Updates

+### 2026-04-30

+WatchState now uses the new versioned `v02` database schema.
+On first boot after updating, startup may take a bit longer than usual while legacy databases are imported, migrations are applied, and indexes are rebuilt.

+During that upgrade, the old database files are kept as `.migrated` safety copies.
+Once the first boot finishes and you have confirmed everything looks good, you can delete those `.migrated` files if you want to reclaim the space.

 ### 2026-04-26

 Cross-backend sync for playlists is now available as a **beta** feature.
 This is still early work, so expect some rough edges,